AtheMathmo/AtheMathmo.github.io/_drafts/using-gmm-in-rust.md

 GMMs can be used when the population we are considering is a dataset made up of continuous measurements (real numbers).
 We attempt to model the wider population from which the samples were drawn as a combination of Gaussian random variables.
 For example, imagine that we have an infinitely large room filled with males aged 10, 15 and 20.
 We could reasonably use a GMM to model this.
 We'd expect the heights of each age group to be roughly normally distributed.
 And so to model the entire population we would use a mixture of height distributions of each group.

+We _train_ the GMM using some data that we have gathered - this means determining the best model parameters to describe the data.
+This involves using an algorithm - generally Expectation Maximization<sup>[2](#references)</sup>.

 ## A bit more formally...

-Ok, mixture models tend to have some pretty hefty notation<sup>[[1]](#references)</sup>.
-I'll try to introduce things in a sensible order - but really by reading this section your accepting part of the blame.
+Ok, mixture models tend to have some pretty hefty notation<sup>[1](#references)</sup>.
+I'll try to introduce things in a sensible order - take solace in the fact that you _probably_ don't need to understand this section.

 First we have `K` - the number of Gaussians we mix in the model.
 And `N` be the total number of samples.